OYO launches welfare benefits for families of Covid-hit employees

-New Delhi, May 19 (IANS) Ramping up efforts to provide the necessary support for employees during the ongoing second wave of Covid-19, OYO on Wednesday announced a slew of welfare benefits for the families of its employees, deceased due to Covid-19, as a part of its bereavement support.
+New Delhi: Ramping up efforts to provide the necessary support for employees during the ongoing second wave of Covid-19, OYO on Wednesday announced a slew of welfare benefits for the families of its employees, deceased due to Covid-19, as a part of its bereavement support.

 "In the unfortunate event of the death of an employee due to Covid-19, the company will support the family of the deceased with 8 months' pay in full and a term insurance payout which equals three years of their annual pay," said a company statement.